romariorios/apolo/README.md

   - `command`: string or table
   - `...`: Many strings or tables, representing commands piped together
 - Return:
-  - On success: boolean, number (error code)
+  - On success: boolean, number (exit code)
   - On failure: nil, string (error message)
+  - If using `.bg` modifier: process object

 Runs processes.
 If `command` is a string, it will be parsed and executed.
 Otherwise, if it's a table, the first element of `command` will be the